SamHSoftware/Machine-Learning/ResNet-HistoNet/README.md

     * This is where the main code is stored.
     * There are module files (these contain the individual functions) and RUNME files (these actually call (use) the functions).
     * There are .py files for general purpose IDEs, and .ipynb files for JupyterLab.
+- training-data:
+    * This folder contains some example trainign data (with the corresponding csv file), an example training log and an example model prediction output.
+- tests:
+    * The test file to assess functions within ```code_module.py```.
 - img:
     * This is where images are stored.
 These images are used to illustrate this README document.
 - LICENCE.txt: